J-huhan/LearnPython/README.md

 # LearnPython
-A project help myself to learn python.
+A project help me to learn python.